Inari Sámi people: History

 The first traces of human activity in the Inari area are dated to 8000–7000 BC.
 The first inhabitants are believed to have belonged to the Komsa culture.
 Most of the artifacts found from early inhabitants are linked to hunting and fishing.
 The Bronze Age and Iron Age in Fennoscandia lasted from 2000 BC. to 1300 AD.
 There is only one discovery of bronze items from Inari.
-It was found on Lusman Island in Lake Inari, and it is dated to 900–700 BC.
+It was found on Lusmansaari in Lake Inari, and it is dated to 900–700 BC.
 Similarly, there is only one finding of an iron item from the early Iron Age.
 Most of the findings from the later Iron Age were imported.
 There were active trading connections with the east, west and south.
 In the Middle Ages, Norway, Sweden and Novgorod started competing for control of Lapland.
 Joint areas of taxation were born after the border treaty between Norway and Novgorod in 1326.
 The first written documents about Inari Sámi are from the 1550s.

 Christianity begun spreading among Inari Sámi in 17th century; the first church was built in the area in 1642.
 During the Christian mission many old traditions disappeared.
 Some shamans were executed for practicing witchcraft.
 Finnish migration to Lapland began in the 17th century and Finnish settlement reached Inari in the late 18th century.
 There were also some Northern Sámi immigration after Norway and Russia closed their borders in 1852, and eastern Sámi immigration from south when Finnish settlement crawled northward.
 In 1920s Spanish flu killed 190 people in the Inari area, which constituted one-tenth of the population.
 After the Second World War Skolts from Pechenga area were evacuated and settled to Inari.
 Till the 1950s most Inari Sámi lived in natural economy, but this was changed rapidly and during this process the use of Inari Sámi language decreased.